ibm-cloud-docs/hpc-spectrum-symphony/applying-plan.md

 # Applying a plan
 {: #applying-plan}

-When you apply a plan, the {{site.data.keyword.cloud}} resources are deployed to build a IBM Spectrum Symphony cluster instance on your {{site.data.keyword.cloud_notm}} account with your specific choice of configuration properties.
+When you apply a plan, the {{site.data.keyword.cloud}} resources are deployed to build a {{site.data.keyword.symphony_full_notm}} cluster instance on your {{site.data.keyword.cloud_notm}} account with your specific choice of configuration properties.

 ## Applying a plan using the UI
 {: #apply-plan-ui}